P8-org/ChargeBuddy_frontend/README.md

 > The schemaVersion in database.dart should be updated, when creating a new schema.

-This should also be done every time the database.dart file is changed, but only needs to be done after the database has been created.
+This should also be done every time the database.dart file is changed, but only after the database has been created.